AmyDelaney94/X_vs_O/README.md

     - The buttons on the site allow easy navigation across the site.
     - The heading is also a link back to all the home page.
 - As a player, I want the rules to be easily accessable.
-    -
+    - This has been achieved through a Pop-up button on the home screen.
 - As a player, I want the game to be user friendly.
+    - The games design was kept simple and and easy to use with basic controls.
 - As a player, I want the game to work on multiple devices.
+    - The Game is responsive on multiple screen sizes.
 - As a player, I want the game to be fun and engaging.
+    - The sites clours have been chosen to compliment each other.
+    - The colours stay consistent throughout the sites pages.
+    - The score is displayed below the playing area.

 ### Manual Testing
 * Browser Compatability